Get ready to discover the best strategies on how to invest in a bear market in 2022 / 2023.

 Overall, the best way for retail traders to make money in the stock market is by selling option premium.

-By doing this, you should be able to earn about 35% - 45% a year.
+By doing this, you can earn about 35% a year.

 Here are the steps you should take to maximize your profits: